Photographing R/C Models

 Polarising Filter

-Polarising filters are very useful for deepening the blue in a sky.
+Polarising filters are useful for gettign those lovely deep blue skies.
 The only downside is that they soak up about 1 - 2 EV of light.
-You therefore have to slow the shutter speed, or choose a wider aperture.
-This makes them less suitable for flying shots.
+You therefore have to slow the shutter speed, or choose a wider aperture, which makes them less suitable for flying shots.
 However they are a great way to add some bite to skies in static scenes.

 The shot on the right of Frank Hulton's 'Falcon' was taken using a Hoya circular polarising filter (cost ~£15).